gaddiat/waph-gaddiat/hackathons/hackathon1/README.md

 <http://waph-hackathon.eastus.cloudapp.azure.com/xss/level4/echo.php?input=%3Cimg%20src=%22..%22%20onerror=%22alert(%27Level%204%20:%20Hacked%20by%20Amit%20Gaddi%27)%22%3E>

 Code guess -
 The vulnerability in echo.php is most likely caused by poor input validation and sanitation.
 By immediately reflecting user-supplied information into HTML output without sufficient filtering, the script allows attackers to inject malicious code, as shown in the provided payload.
 Specifically, the script fails to properly sanitize the "input" element, allowing attackers to execute arbitrary JavaScript code via the onerror attribute of an HTML image tag.
+In short the script word it self will be removed

 ```js
 <input src=".." onerror="alert('Level 4 : Hacked by Amit Gaddi')">